Most AI training platform comparisons miss what matters.

 The application process includes verification of your device capabilities and location history.

-TELUS International AI pros:
+TELUS Digital AI pros:

 - Long-term project relationships provide consistent work over extended periods